I love to harness the potent power of gorgeous botanical oils.

-They are modified fatty substances; that are often used as emollients and conditioning agents.
+They are modified fatty substances that are often used as emollients and conditioning agents.

 An Ester is formed when an organic acid combines with an Alcohol.

-The great thing about Esters, is that they don’t feel as oily on the skin, as other types of Emollients and Fatty ingredients.
+The great thing about Esters is that they don’t feel as oily on the skin as other types of Emollients and Fatty ingredients.

-Isopropyl palmitate: Used in cosmetics, as both a thickening agent and emollient.
+Isopropyl palmitate: Used in cosmetics both as a thickening agent and emollient.

 Glyceryl stearate: These fall under the family of Glycerol Esters.
-They are a vast group of ingredients that are a mixture of fatty acids such as Glycerides, mixed together with other non volatile alcohols.
+They are a vast group of ingredients that are a mixture of fatty acids such as Glycerides, mixed together with other non-volatile alcohols.

-As you know we are all about what goes on, goes in here at The Naked Chemist, so follow the link to find out about healthy edible oils.
+As you know, we are all about “what goes on, goes in” here at The Naked Chemist, so follow the link to find out about healthy edible oils.